indetectables-net/toolkit/TOOLS.md

 ### GMER
 - **Web:** www.gmer.net
 - **Developer:** The GMER dev team.
-- **Description:** GMER is an application that detects and removes rootkits.
+- **Description:** GMER is a specialized anti-rootkit scanner for Windows.
+It detects hidden processes, modules, services, and other stealth techniques used by advanced malware.
+Often used in incident response and forensic analysis.

 ### Sysinspector
 - **Web:** https://www.eset.com/int/support/sysinspector/